-- Stir in the citric acid/water mixture or the lemon juice.
+- One the mixture reaches 223F, stir in the citric acid/water mixture or the lemon juice.
 Cook one more minute.

-- Pour into a half-sheet pan which you have lined with heavy duty plastic wrap.
+- Pour the molten pate de fruits mixture into a half-sheet pan which you have lined with heavy duty plastic wrap.
 Let set up at room temperature until cool and sliceable.
 This could take a few hours.
 Once firm, slice them into small squares, or cut out fun shapes with tiny cookie cutters.
 Roll them in granulated sugar.
 For "Sourpatch" pate de fruits, mix a little citric acid in with the sugar (to taste) and roll them in that mixture.